Freedom Issue #2998

 Evince has show the almost empty page with the warning that it requires Adobe, which is probably a built in page, and same page is shown in Okular after that dialog warning.

-Updated by Zuss over 1 year ago
+Updated by Zuss almost 2 years ago

 This issue needs to be investigated more as it is still happening on v22.04.0